 - Denied by Type: allows you to indicate if a program denied the referral (“Provider”) or if the client declined services (“Client”).
 If the referral status is “Expired,” this field defaults to “Provider,” however, you can choose another selection, if applicable.

 - Denied Reason: the reason the program denied the referral.
 This field is required.
 If the referral status is “Expired,” this field defaults to “Referral time expired” however, you can choose another selection, if applicable.

 - Denial Information: a text box to record a note about the reason the program denied the referral.
 This field is required.

 |Note: when you save a denied referral with Send to Community Queue answered “Yes,” the system generates a new referral.
 The old referral displays in the Denied tab.|

 You may wish to update a sent referral’s status if the client declines services or the referral was not appropriate.
 You can update a referral’s Status from the Sent tab with any status as long as the sent referral is not currently on a Community Queue or did not auto-generate a new referral to a queue.

 Updating from the Denied Tab

-If the referral resulted in a program enrollment, causing it to display in the Completed tab, and the enrollment connection is deleted, the referral status will automatically be set to "Pending".
+If the referral resulted in program enrollment, causing it to display in the Completed tab, and a user deletes the enrollment connection, the system automatically sets the referral status to "Pending.”

 Sending a Referral to a Community Queue when Updating the Status to “Denied” or “Expired”

-If the referral was originally made to a Community Queue, indicating “Yes” to Send to Queue will create a new referral to the Community Queue the original referral was sent to.
-If the referral was a direct referral, the user will select which Community Queue the new referral is sent to (if Multiple Community Queues are configured, there will be more than one option to choose from).
-A selection of “No” will not create a new referral to the Community Queue.
-Regardless, the original referral will display in the Denied tab.
+If the referral was initially made to a Community Queue, indicating “Yes” to Send to Queue creates a new referral to the Community Queue the original referral came from.
+If the referral was a direct referral, you’ll select which Community Queue to send the new referral to (if the system has Multiple Community Queues, there is more than one option from which to choose).
+Selecting “No” does not create a new referral to a Community Queue.
+Regardless of your selection, the original referral displays in the Denied tab.